 This is the kind of situation that is encountered by people with higher-order aberrations (HOAs) or complex vision errors.
 HOAs are associated with blurry vision, poor contrast, ghost images, poor night vision, halos, starbursts and glares.

-What HD lenses promise to offer:
+What High definition lenses promise to offer:

 • Superb image quality

 • Highly optimized digital lenses for every prescription